kraianyn/distress/Description.md

 This section is for the scheduled courses.
 It has a subsection for all the courses, and another one for the courses the user is an instructor on.
-Multiple views (list, calendar) are available.
+List and calendar views are available.

-The page of a scheduled course contains the name, the date, the location, the instructors, and an optional note.
+The page of a course contains the type, the date, the location, the instructors, the lead instructor, and an optional note.

 ## Course types

 This section is for what courses there are, i.e. the course types: Trauma care, BLS, TCCC ASM...
 They are split into military and non-military ones.
-The page of a course type contains the name, the duration, the instructors needed, the price, and the capacity.
+The page of a course type contains the name, the duration, the price, and the capacity.

 ## Instructors